 How Asset Chunks are saved is controlled by Asset Managers.
 You can support the saving of custom asset types or introduce alternative saving techniques by creating custom Asset Managers.

-While you can do this manually, the World Designer tool can handle moving, adding, and/or removing multiple child objects at once while keeping Asset Chunks well balanced (i.e., ensuring that each Asset Chunk belonging to a Cell has a roughly equal number of child objects).
+While you can do this manually, the World Designer tool can handle moving, adding, and/or removing multiple child objects at once while keeping Asset Chunks well organized (e.g., ensuring that each Asset Chunk belonging to a Cell has a roughly equal number of child objects).
 It will also automatically handle the saving of any modified Asset Chunks, the enabling of new Cells that are needed, the disabling of Cells that no longer have objects, and the destruction of empty Asset Chunks.

 --Special Note--